 - Robert Valadez and John Vergara.

-This mural is located inside the Colores Mexicanos, which is the first Mexican cultural store to open on Magnificent Mile (a luxurious shopping district in Downtown).
+This mural is located inside Colores Mexicanos, the first Mexican cultural store to open on the Magnificent Mile (a luxurious shopping district in Downtown).
 To the far left is a bust of an Aztec figure with more Aztec symbols from the Aztec tile and Mexican embroidery on the other end.
 At the center seemingly looking down at customers is the Virgin of Guadalupe wearing a crown reminiscent of the nun portraiture that would depict incoming nuns into the covenant with certain artifacts in 18th century Mexico (crown, flowers, religious booklet, etc) including often passive posture (head down, eyes often looking off to distance but not directly at viewer, hands passive, holding an artifact or in prayer position, rarely in action).
-Butterflies and flowers seem to burst outward on both sides of the Virgin leading you to other elements of the mural.
-One particular landmark of Chicago is the Cloud Gate art piece but more popularly known to Chicagoans as the Bean or “El Frijole”; here, it looks more like a pinto bean than the actual silver mirror-like appearance.
-Each aspect of this very Mexican mural compliments greatly with the items provided at the store.
+Butterflies and flowers seem to burst outward on both sides of the Virgin, leading you to other elements of the mural.
+One particular landmark of Chicago is the Cloud Gate art piece, more popularly known to Chicagoans as the Bean or “El Frijole”; here, it looks more like a pinto bean than its silver, mirror-like appearance.
+Each aspect of this very Mexican mural complements the items provided at the store.

 “A La Esperanza”(1977)